FastKartofel/Port-Logistics-System/README.md

 - **Generics for robust code architecture**

 ### Usage:
--This application streamlines operations in maritime ports, enhancing operational efficiency with an easy-to-use interface.
+- This application streamlines operations in maritime ports, enhancing operational efficiency with an easy-to-use interface.